DriesSchulten/dozer-model/README.md

 * Java 7
 * Wicket 1.5.x
 * Hibernate 4.1.x (only 4.1.x supported since it uses internal Hibernate API's for re-attaching, for 3.6.x see other branch)
-* Spring (a Spring bean implementing the `SessionFinder` interface to get access to the Hibernate session, injected using `wicket-spring`)

 ### Creation:

+* Set a implementation of the `SessionFinder` interface in the static `SessionFinderHolder` object
 * `DozerModel` for a normal model
 * `DozerListModel` list model version (maintains a list of `DozerModel` objects)